breqwatr/breqwatr-deployment-tool/docs/openstack-install.md

 ## Procedure

 1. Configure storage providers
-1. Load the Ansible image used to deploy OpenStack
 1. Generate a passwords file - `passwords.yml`
 1. Write your "globals" configuration file - `globals.yml`
 1. Write the inventory file - `inventory`